geojeff/kotti_forum/README.rst

 Using kotti_forum
 ====================

-Add a forum to your site, then to that add posts.
+Add a forum to your site, then to that add topics, and to those, posts.

 Work in progress
 ================